Losing the Paper Weight: Can Software Improve the Patient Experience?

 Familiarize yourself with the most commonly used functions before using any kind of software in a patient session.
 That will cut down on the time you detract from the patient in order to get the system to work properly.

-The best advice, however, is the simplest one: choose a application that is more intuitive, customizable, and suited to your specific workflow needs.
+The best advice, however, is the simplest one: choose an application that is more intuitive, customizable, and suited to your specific needs.
 There are dozens of technological assistants available; research the reviews online and ask colleagues or friends in the industry which ones work best for them.
 The right platform for your requirements cuts out the need for additional training and lets you focus entirely on the patient.
 That way, you won’t need additional training to work your surgical assistant: it will work for you.

 we just need to look it over before it pops up on our site.
 Give us 24 hours